A Native CSA: the Indigenous Food Share

 Is it Expensive?
 How Can I Pay?

-A full share is $500, which comes out to about $20/week, but it is a lot of good food!
-You'll have plenty to share with relatives, freeze or can for the winter, or split between two or three families.
-We also offer half-shares for smaller families.
+A full share is $525 and a half share is $270.
+You'll have plenty to share with relatives, freeze or can for the winter, or split between families.

-The big thing is: we want to make our good food accessible to all, regardless of income.
+We want to make our good food accessible to all, regardless of income.
 If you think cost would be a burden for your family, please contact us at 612-874-4200 to find out what options we can offer you.
-We accept cash, checks, credit cards, EBT, and even will trade for shares!
-The important thing is you'll get your veggies.
+We accept cash, checks, credit cards, and EBT.

-Please contact our Market Coordinator, Clara Sandberg, if interested in purchasing a share or if you would like more information.
+Please contact our Farm Manager, Heather Drake (firstname.lastname@example.org) if cost is a burden to you and you are interested in purchasing a share or if you would like more information on the IFS.